Offbeat What's the link between Tiruvannamalai and Halebid?

 The history records that Tiruvannamalai of the present day was Arunachalapuram.
 King Ballala was praised for his uprightness, generosity, humaneness and love for the lord.
 With no issues then, he prayed god to grant a child.
 The lord became a child at the hands of the royal couple and soon disappeared.
 Since the king had embraced the child with love, Lord Siva assured him that he would perform all his funeral rites himself as his son.
 Thus goes the recorded history.

 On the death anniversary of the king, the lord himself performs rites, comes calling his appa at the village Pallikondapattu, where his palace existed long ago.
-This festival is known as 'Maasi Magam Theerthavari Urchavam’
+This festival is known as 'Maasi Magam Theerthavari Urchavam’.

 My mind whisked across the monotonous sculptures seen on this Vallala tower and matched those seen at Hoyasaleshwara temple (Halaybeedu), Chennakesava temple (Belur) and Chamundi Temple (Mysore).
 Though the architecture there had resemblance, rarely Chola style of sculptures were also seen which denotes that the migration of Tamil sculptors to Belur and Haleybeedu should have taken place.